zmax/react-webpack-cookbook/Writing-loaders.md

-Let's say we want a custom Markdown loader.
+﻿Let's say we want a custom Markdown loader.
 Ie. we would like to do something like `var readme = require('../README.md');` at our JavaScript file and inject some Markdown converted as HTML there.

 As it happens doing something like this is quite easy with Webpack.
 We'll need to implement a little loader for this and hook it up with our Webpack configuration.
 Consider the example below.
 I've included syntax highlighting just for the kicks.